soo_editarea Page 1 of 2

 Txp tag highlighting

-The txp.js file linked above highlights Txp tags in a lovely orange color.
-To change it (or any of the other colors), edit txp.js to suit (look toward the bottom of the file).
+The txp.js file linked above highlights Txp tags in a lovely orange colour.
+To change it (or any of the other colours), edit txp.js to suit (look toward the bottom of the file).
 If you’d prefer a soothing green for your Txp tags, uncomment the line near the bottom labeled “green”, and comment the line above it labeled “orange” (i.e., remove the two slashes at the start of the “green” line, and add two slashes to the start of the “orange” line).

 Known issues